check-leak/check-leak/README.md

    public void assertOneObject() throws Exception {
       // I am keeping a reference live
       SomeClass someObject = new SomeClass();

-      // Instantiate CheckLeak
-      CheckLeak checkLeak = new CheckLeak();
+      // I am starting the JVMTIInterface API CheckLeak checkLeak = new CheckLeak();

       // I'm checking if there are references.
-On this case I know I should have one object live, so I'm checking for 1 Assert.assertEquals(1, checkLeak.getAllObjects(SomeClass.class).length);
+On this case I know I should have one object live, so I'm checking for 1 Assertions.assertEquals(1, checkLeak.getAllObjects(SomeClass.class).length);

       // You can use the exploreObjectReferences to find where the references are (in case they are not expected) System.out.println("references to object:" + checkLeak.exploreObjectReferences(10, 10, true, someObject));

       // Now I am clearing the reference someObject = null;

-      // I'm checking again from CheckLeak, if all references are gone.
+      // I'm checking again from JVMTIInterface, if all references are gone.
 Notice that getAllObjects will force a garbage collection on every call
-      Assert.assertEquals(0, checkLeak.getAllObjects(SomeClass.class).length);
+      Assertions.assertEquals(0, checkLeak.getAllObjects(SomeClass.class).length);
    }
 }
 ```

 # Installing the native agent
 Before using CheckLeak you need to have access to the native agent.
 We have provided a maven-plugin that will copy the required library at your location.